Rescue of Jews by Catholics during the Holocaust: Poland and the Zegota Council to Aid Jews

 A number of bishops provided aid to Polish Jews, notably Karol Niemira, the Bishop of Pinsk, who cooperated with the underground organization maintaining ties with the Jewish Ghetto and sheltered Jews in the Archbishop's residence.
 Oskar Schindler, a German Catholic businessman came to Poland, initially to profit from the German invasion.
-He went on to save many Jews, as dramatised in the film Schindler's List.
-Gilbert notes various Polish nuns honoured by Yad Vashem for sheltering Jews in their convents; the work of Polish priests in supplying fake baptismal certificates; and the work of parish priests, like the priest from Nowy Dwór who was tortured and beaten to death for protecting a Jewish girl, and Fr.
+He went on to save many Jews, as dramatized in the film Schindler's List.
+Gilbert notes various Polish nuns honored by Yad Vashem for sheltering Jews in their convents; the work of Polish priests in supplying fake baptismal certificates; and the work of parish priests, like the priest from Nowy Dwór who was tortured and beaten to death for protecting a Jewish girl, and Fr.
 Marceli Godlewski, who opened his crypt to Jews escaping the Ghetto.
 In Kolonia Wilenska, Sister Bertranda hid members of the Jewish underground in the Vilna ghetto.

 The Jews of Warsaw, who prior to the war numbered some half a million people, were forced into the Warsaw Ghetto in 1940.
 By November 1941, the Nazi governor of the city had decreed that the death penalty would be applied with utmost severity to those sheltering or aiding Jews in any way.
 Matylda Getter, mother superior of the Franciscan Sisters of the Family of Mary took the decision to offer shelter to any Jewish children who could escape the Ghetto.
 Getter's convent was located at the entrance to the Ghetto.
 When the Nazis commenced the clearing of the Ghetto in 1941, Getter took in many orphans and dispersed them among Family of Mary homes.
 As the Nazis began sending orphans to the gas chambers, Getter issued fake baptismal certificates, providing the children with false identities.
 Living in daily fear of the Germans, the Family of Mary rescued more than 750 Jews.